 If the device is not enrolled in an existing SM network, the user is prompted with a click to accept message that will enroll the device into the SM network as well as provide any configuration profiles and required apps previously configured.

-SM Sentry enrollment can be enabled on any MR network via the splash section of the Configure > Access control page.
+SM Sentry enrollment can be enabled on any MR network via the Splash page section of the Wireless > Configure > Access control page.

 Onboarding via SM Sentry